mTemus/gyruss_remastered/README.md

 This remake contains two levels divided on stages (like originals), but second lvl has not boss stage included.
 Game is repetitive, so we've implemented most of it's mechanics, because as further, only sprites and background music changes.

 ### Third party assets
-The only one asset that we used from third parties was a [Bezier Curve Editor](https://assetstore.unity.com/packages/tools/bezier-curve-editor-11278).
+The only asset that we used from third parties was a [Bezier Curve Editor](https://assetstore.unity.com/packages/tools/bezier-curve-editor-11278).
 It was used to create paths for enemies, on which they were moving in and out.

 ### Screenshots
 ![alt text][scr1]